David Friedkin: Early life and education

 Friedkin was born on March 8, 1912, in Kansas City, Missouri to Russian Jewish immigrants.
 His father wanted him to become a doctor.
 When Friedkin graduated from high school at 15, he attended the Juilliard School on a violin scholarship.
 At 17, Friedkin decided to become a stage actor.
 According to his son Anthony Friedkin, he was in the running for the lead role in the film adaptation of Golden Boy.
 He then focused on writing and directing.
-He served in the Signal Corps during World War II.
+He served in the U.S. Army Signal Corps during World War II.

 Career

 Early in his writing career, Friedkin teamed with Morton Fine; the two would frequently collaborate for radio, television, and film for the rest of Friedkin's working life.
-Friedkin and Fine worked on Elliott Lewis' shows Broadway Is My Beat, Crime Classics, The Line-Up, and On Stage.
+Friedkin and Fine worked on Elliott Lewis' shows Broadway Is My Beat, Crime Classics, the radio show The Line-Up, and On Stage.
 The two also wrote for Bold Venture, Escape, and other programs.
 Friedkin and Fine wrote the audition show for Gunsmoke and came up with the name "Matt Dillon".
 He served as president of the radio division of the Writers Guild of America West.

 Friedkin directed the B-movies Hot Summer Night (1957), which was filmed in nine days, setting a speed record for MGM, and Handle with Care (1958).
 His and Fine's screenplay for Sidney Lumet's The Pawnbroker (1964), lauded by critics, earned them a Writers Guild of America Award.

 His television work includes directing and writing episodes of Sea Hunt, Dr. Kildare, The Virginian, I Spy, Bearcats, and the unsold pilot River of Gold (1971).

 Friedkin was nominated for six Emmy Awards—for Kojak, I Spy (four times), and Frontier.